 Hearing Health and Age: What You Need to Know

-Do you work in a noisy environment, or do you enjoy hobbies like music, motorcycling, or attending concerts?
-If you’re regularly exposed to loud sounds, your hearing health could be at risk.
-If this sounds like you, it’s a good idea to schedule a hearing test every year.
-This helps your hearing care professionals track your hearing over time, ensuring you can take steps to protect it with things like earplugs or earmuffs.
+If you work in a noisy environment or enjoy loud hobbies like music, motorcycling, or concerts, your hearing could be at risk.
+In such cases, schedule a hearing test yearly to track your hearing and protect it with earplugs or earmuffs.

 Already Experiencing Hearing Loss?

-If you've already noticed some hearing loss, regular hearing tests are even more important.
-Your hearing care professionals will want to monitor your hearing frequently—perhaps once a year or even twice a year—to make sure your hearing aids are working properly and adjust them if necessary.
-Since hearing loss can get worse over time, staying on top of it with regular tests ensures you can continue to hear clearly.
+If you’ve noticed hearing loss, regular hearing tests are even more important.
+Monitoring your hearing every 6–12 months ensures that your hearing aids are working properly and can be adjusted as needed.
+Staying on top of changes helps you continue to hear clearly.

 Notice Any Changes in Your Hearing?